 Neutrophilic asthma is a type of non-eosinophilic asthma.
 Neutrophils are the most common white blood cell in the body that help fight infections.
 Having too many neutrophils can cause Non-Type-2 inflammation in the airway, resulting in increased asthma symptoms.
 This type of asthma does not respond well to inhaled corticosteroids and using them may cause an increase in neutrophils.
 Neutrophilic asthma is associated with chronic bacterial or viral infections, obesity, smoking, and airway smooth muscle abnormalities.

 The best way to determine what type of severe asthma you may have is to talk to your asthma healthcare provider.
-You can also use our Severe Asthma Treatment Planning Tool and download the Severe Asthma Shared Decision-Making Worksheet to help you start a discussion with your asthma specialist.
+You can also use our Severe Asthma Treatment Planning Tool and download the Severe Asthma Treatment Decision-Making Worksheet to help you start a discussion with your asthma specialist.